congatudo/Congatudo/docs/index.md

-Congatudo is a cloud replacement for vacuum robots enabling local-only operation.<br/>
+Congatudo is a cloud replacement for vacuum robots enabling local-only operation.
 It is not a custom firmware.
 That means that it cannot change anything about how the robot operates.

 Congatudo provides control over your vacuum robot via a responsive webinterface that works on all of your devices.
 It can be used on phones, tablets as well as your desktop computer.